Fresh Fears Over Shortage of Carbon Dioxide

-Due to the current natural gas and carbon prices, the UK’s producer state that ammonia production is uneconomical with marginal costs above £2,000 per tonne and global ammonia prices at about half that level.
+Due to the current high natural gas and carbon prices, the UK’s producer stated that ammonia production had become uneconomic, with marginal costs above £2,000 per tonne and global ammonia prices at about half that level.

-The factory is vital to the UK’s supply, so the pausing of operations has major implications for food and beverage processing from beer to food.
+The factory is vital to the UK’s CO2 supply, so the pausing of operations has major implications for food and beverage processing, from beer to food.

 Europe Also Feeling the Impact

 And it’s not only the UK feeling the impact.
-Fertiliser production is being reduced throughout Europe due to high gas prices, which in turn, is having an impact on the availability of CO2.
+Fertilizer production is being reduced throughout Europe due to high gas prices, which in turn, is having an impact on the availability of CO2.

 Producers throughout Europe have already reduced their output by more than a quarter, according to data from independent market analysts CRU.
 And things don’t look like improving any time soon, with announced plans to cut ammonia production even further.